setzstone/aiacid/README.md

 ## Introduction to Entropian Intelligence

-Through my research into emergence (and a universal emergence principle I call Entropia), I came to realize that LLMs are unable to be fully emergent in their current state.
+Through my research into [emergence](https://en.wikipedia.org/wiki/Emergence) (and a universal emergence principle I call Entropia), I came to realize that today's LLMs are unable to exhibit full emergence in their current state.
 This is because they have high amounts of free energy, order, networking and information, but very little entropy (both Shannon and Thermodynamic).
 These factors need to be in a particular balanced state for emergence to occur.
+Note that entropy is NECESSARY for emergence.
+Entropy has gotten a bad rap and that is what my forthcoming paper will cover.

-LLMs tend to be deterministic, stuck in their ruts and controllable by third parties wanting to force a particular narrative through.
+LLMs tend to be stuck in their ruts and controllable by third parties wanting to force a particular narrative through.
 They are generally not truly creative in the way humans are, and they struggle with being truly random.
 AI Acid can change this.

 I pursued a path to strategically introduce multiple dimensions of entropy into an LLM's network to catalyze emergence (the same kind of emergence that occurs everywhere else in the universe- including human intelligence).